NobleRKS/Web.dev-clone-project/README.md

 # Web.dev-clone-project

-A project which produced a clone of the web.dev site, thus showcasing my skills.
+This project was done throughout the time of the bootcamp PERPROGAMERA, which improved and showcased new skills towards Web Development.